 In partial interval data, you check to see if the behavior occurred in any part of the interval.
 Momentary interval data assesses if the behavior occurs at a specific time (e.g., the end) of the interval.
 And whole interval is recording the behavior if it occurs throughout the whole interval.
 Partial interval systems, in particular, are useful for taking data in a classroom because you record the behavior in the interval it occurs in and are not tied to watching the student faithfully through the whole time.

-ABC Data Forms
+ABC Behavior Data Collection Sheet

 And a set of behavioral data sheets wouldn’t be complete without antecedent-behavior-consequence (ABC) data sheets.
 I’ve included some journal ones, including this one on the top.
 It has some rating scales to assess setting events that might affect behavior.
 I’ve also included those that don’t have those scales.